dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrating-request-reply.md

 ---
 title: Migrate a WCF request-reply service to gRPC - gRPC for WCF Developers
-description: Migrating a simple request-reply service from WCF to gRPC
+description: Learn how to migrate a simple request-reply service from WCF to gRPC.
 author: markrendle
 ms.date: 09/02/2019
 ---

 # Migrate a WCF request-reply service to a gRPC unary RPC

-This section will cover how to migrate a basic request-reply service in WCF to a unary RPC service in ASP.NET Core gRPC.
-These are the simplest service types in both WCF and gRPC so it is an excellent place to start.
-After migrating the service, you will learn how to generate a client library from the same `.proto` file in order to consume the service from a .NET client application.
+This section covers how to migrate a basic request-reply service in WCF to a unary RPC service in ASP.NET Core gRPC.
+These services are the simplest service types in both Windows Communication Foundation (WCF) and gRPC, so it's an excellent place to start.
+After migrating the service, you'll learn how to generate a client library from the same `.proto` file to consume the service from a .NET client application.

 ## The WCF solution